 For years, Dissenters regarded August 1, 1714, as a day of deliverance, the “Protestant Passover.”
 And the commemoration continues every time we sing the anthem Watts wrote on that occasion: O God Our Help in Ages Past, Our Hope for Years to Come.

 Our Lord, I will sing of your love forever.

 Everyone yet to be born

 “God’s love can always be trusted,

 And his faithfulness lasts as long as the heavens.”
 (Psalm 89:1,2)

 Robert J. Morgan, On This Day: 265 Amazing and Inspiring Stories About Saints, Martyrs & Heroes, electronic ed.
 (Nashville: Thomas Nelson Publishers, 2000, c1997).
 August 1.

 ALSO ON THIS DAY

-904 – Bishop Ethelwold. who emphasized repairing the spiritual damage left by Danish invasions, to promote the Benedictine order, and build monasteries and nunneries—passed away.
+904 – Bishop Ethelwold. who emphasized repairing the spiritual damage left by Danish invasions, promoted the Benedictine order, and built monasteries and nunneries—passed away.
 The English people consider him a saint because he sold the treasures of the church to feed the poor.
 He said, “Objects could be replaced, but lives are not replaceable.”

-1688 -Wu Yushan is consecrated as a Catholic priest at Nanjing by the Chinese bishop Luo Wenzao.
-Wu’s sermons will become the first collection by a Chinese Christian.
+1688 –Wu Yushan is consecrated as a Catholic priest at Nanjing by the Chinese bishop Luo Wenzao.
+Wu’s sermons became the first collection by a Chinese Christian.